John Volanthen: Awards and honours

 Volanthen was awarded the Royal Humane Society's bronze medal in 2012 for a rescue attempt of a diver in a French cave, and for the discovery of the diver's body.

 In September 2018, he was given the Bronze Cross, The Scout Association's highest honour, awarded for "heroism or action in the face of extraordinary risk."

+Also in September 2018 the Thai king granted a royal decoration, the Most Admirable Order of the Direkgunabhorn, to 188 people who were involved in the rescue of the football team—114 foreigners, including Volanthen who received the award at First Class (Knight Grand Cross) level, and 74 Thais.
+The official list of recipients was published in the Royal Thai Government Gazette on 21 March 2019.

 In November 2018, Volanthen and five other members of the British cave rescue team were given the Pride of Britain 2018 award for "Outstanding Bravery" for the Tham Luang incident.
 The rescued children attended the award ceremony, in London.

 In the 2019 New Year Honours, Volanthen and Stanton were awarded the George Medal (GM) for their roles at Tham Luang.
 Three other members of their team were made Members of the Order of the British Empire and two were awarded the Queen's Gallantry Medal.
 Volanthen was also awarded the Royal Humane Society's Stanhope Medal for his role in the rescue.

+He has an honorary degree from the University of Bristol (2022).